hapax/hapax.github.io/assets/form.md

 studying how macroscopic properties (such as phases of matter) emerge from the arrangement of microscopic components.
-Anderson thought of the microscopic perspective as the wrong "level" of description, an incorrect zoom, but I think that it is simply different information.
+Anderson thought of the microscopic perspective as the wrong "level" of description, like the wrong zoom on a microscope, but I think that it is simply different information.
 The symmetries, order parameters which measure their brokenness, collective excitations which emergy as long-range descriptions of breaking, and so on, are something over and above the components.